-Periodontist and endodontist Dr. Fumihiko Kimura is relentlessly devoted to teaching other dental professionals how never give up on treating endo-perio lesion.
-Dr. Kimura is the kind of dentist who’s always full of beans and ready to show kids in the most entertaining way how their teeth work.
-In this short interview, you will also see how his practice is connected to reggae music.
+Periodontist and endodontist Dr. Fumihiko Kimura is relentlessly devoted to teaching other dental professionals how to treat endo-perio lesions, and to never give up.
+Dr. Kimura is the kind of dentist who’s always full of beans, and ready to show kids how to look after their teeth – in the most entertaining way.
+In this short interview, you’ll also find out how his practice is connected to reggae music.

 What routines do you find most critical for maintaining proper oral health?

-For a life to show itself in full potential, one should take care of her or himself on multiple levels – and not only I mean going for regular recalls and taking care of the mouth.
-Leading a healthy lifestyle also means to exercise, cook, read books, and even going to beauty salons.
-To be able to do all this, keeping ourselves motivated is a foundation for everything else.
+To live one’s life to its full potential, one should take care of themself on multiple levels – and by this I don’t only mean going for regular dental recalls and taking care of their mouth.
+Leading a healthy lifestyle also means exercising, cooking, reading books, even going to beauty salons.
+To be able to do all this, keeping ourselves motivated is key – and a foundation for everything else.

 What does the word prevention mean to you?

-In my point of view, prevention means to extend the longevity and healthy life-time.
+In my point of view, prevention means to extend the longevity of one’s health and lifetime.

 What is your “golden rule” or advice that you tell your patients often?

-Inspiration is vital to nurture the ever-present need to grow and have quality life.
+Inspiration is vital in order to nurture the ever-present need to grow and have a quality life.